metacpan/metacpan-cpan-extracted/distros/A/App-Aphra/README.md

 > of the Stuart line, she declined an invitation from Bishop Burnet to write
 > a welcoming poem to the new king William III.
 She died shortly after.
 >
-> She is famously remembered in Virginia Woolf's A Room of One's Own: "All
+> She is famously remembered in Virginia Woolf's *A Room of One's Own*: "All
 > women together ought to let flowers fall upon the tomb of Aphra Behn which
 > is, most scandalously but rather appropriately, in Westminster Abbey, for
 > it was she who earned them the right to speak their minds."
 Her grave